Hannah at the Unicorn Theatre

 Since the play is in verse there are lots of aphoristic lines, which can seem overly moralising or didactic.
 But the production is aimed at younger audiences and, in fact, the themes that it deals with are by no means simple – a little guidance from the playwright is necessary and ultimately Thorpe leaves the audience to draw its own conclusions about this visually stunning play’s complex messages.

-Hannah is on at the Unicorn Theatre until 9th March 2014, for further information or to book visit here.
+Hannah is at the Unicorn Theatre until 9th March 2014.
+For further information or to book visit the theatre’s website here.

 Watch director Simon Evans talk about the production here: